 The Concert Singers of Cary with Matt Alber will perform “World Music 3.0,” their third concert of music from around the world, at 7:30 p.m.
 Saturday, Nov.
 23, at the Cary Arts Center, 101 Dry Ave.
 Tickets cost $20 for adults, $18 for seniors; free for students.
-Details: concertsingers.org.
+For details, go to concertsingers.org.

-A basic jewelry design class for age 9 or older will be 2-3:30 p.m.
+A basic jewelry design class for ages 9 and older will be 2-3:30 p.m.
 Sunday, Nov.
-24, at Southern Charm Gift Boutique in Cary Towne Center, 1105 Walnut St. The class, which costs $15, will “up-cycle” materials such as soda tabs to make earrings and bracelets.
+24, at Southern Charm Gift Boutique in Cary Towne Center, 1105 Walnut St. The class, which costs $15, will “upcycle” materials such as soda tabs to make earrings and bracelets.
 To register, go to www.etsy.com/shop/southerncharmgifts2.

 Winter Concert Series

-As part of the Winter Concert Series of the Friends of the Page-Walker Hotel, performances will begin 4 p.m.
+As part of the Winter Concert Series of the Friends of the Page-Walker Hotel, performances will begin at 4 p.m.
 Sundays at the Page-Walker Arts & History Center, 119 Ambassador Loop, Cary.
 Season tickets cost $60; tickets to individual performances cost $15 at www.etix.com.
-Schedule:
+Here’s the schedule:

 • Nov.
 24: Pops in the Intimate Afternoon (with Erik Dyke and Friends)

 • Feb.
 23: Brian Reagin (Carole J. Wright Memorial Concert)

 The Village Art Circle will host its Holiday Art Spectacular Reception 6-9 p.m.
 Friday, Nov.
 29, at 200 S. Academy St., Suite 130, Cary.
 Artists will present live music and art demos, and there will be food and wine.